Change Your Image

 Crop And Save

 Since there aren’t many hacking movies around, I had to loosen the definition of hacking to include different genres of hacking (whilst trying to keep the list cohesive but most likely failing badly, haha).

 This list of movies won’t teach how to hack.
 If you’re young then you will find all this very cool and won’t question the veracity of these movies (i know i didn't).
 Sadly when you get older, you start taking a deeper look at things and realise with regret how laughable all these English majors/story-writers are at writing a good techy script for us.

 I hope my list will satisfy any nerd, tech savvy person, gamer, programmer, virtual reality fan, university and pre-university IT/Software Dev/CompSci/Eng students.
-If you think I missed a movie title, then drop a comment below.
+If you think I missed a movie title, just drop a comment below.

 End of Line.
 (Tron).
 Cheeeeese!

-.:: Please, if you're going to export my list like that Indian kid did (all his movies are in the same order as mine), then at least remove the description I've typed next to each movie.
-This is my personal touch to an otherwise boring straightforward listing.
+.:: Please, if you're going to export my list like that Indian kid did (all his movies are in same order as mine), then at least remove the description I've typed next to each movie.
+This is my personal touch to an otherwise boring robotic listing.
 Thanks. ::.